 "Pricing Hours" means the hours C.T. from 8:00 a.m. to 5:00 p.m. of each Business Day.

-"Replacement Price Differential" means (i) in the event of a Seller's Deficiency Default, the positive difference, if any, obtained by subtracting the Contract Price from the Spot Price for the Gas Day in which Seller's Deficiency Default occurred, and (ii) in the event of a Buyer's Deficiency Default, the positive difference, if any, obtained by subtracting the Spot Price for the Gas Day in which Buyer's Deficiency Default occurred (or if the Min MQ is applicable, the Spot Price for the middle Gas Day of the month in which Buyer's Deficiency Default occurred) from the Contract Price.
+"Replacement Price Differential" means (i) in the event of a Seller's Deficiency Default, the positive difference, if any, obtained by subtracting the Contract Price, adjusted for commercially reasonably differences in transportation costs to or from the Delivery Point(s), from the Spot Price for the Gas Day in which Seller's Deficiency Default occurred, and (ii) in the event of a Buyer's Deficiency Default, the positive difference, if any, obtained by subtracting the Spot Price for the Gas Day in which Buyer's Deficiency Default occurred (or if the Min MQ is applicable, the Spot Price for the middle Gas Day of the month in which Buyer's Deficiency Default occurred) from the Contract Price, adjusted for commercially reasonably differences in transportation costs to or from the Delivery Point(s),.

 "Scheduling" or "Schedule," when used in reference to Seller, means to make Gas available, or cause Gas to be made available, at the Delivery Point(s) for delivery to or for the account of Buyer, including making all Pipeline nominations, and when used in reference to Buyer, means to cause Buyer's Transporter to make available at the Delivery Point(s) transportation capacity sufficient to permit Buyer's Transporter to receive on a firm basis the quantities Seller has available at such Delivery Point(s), including making all Pipeline nominations.
 Gas shall be deemed to have been Scheduled when confirmed by Transporter.